 - Popping or snapping sensation during the injury

-Groin Strain vs. Hernia
+Groin Strain or Hernia

 Groin strains and hernias share some symptoms, including groin pain and pain felt during exertion.
 However, individuals with a hernia will likely feel pain in the lower abdomen, especially when they cough, laugh, or sneeze.
-In addition, individuals with a hernia will feel chronic pain only during exertion whereas a groin strain may be acutely painful and tender even at rest.
+In addition, individuals with a hernia will feel chronic pain only during exertion, whereas a groin strain may be acutely painful and tender even at rest.

 How is a groin strain diagnosed?